igrr/esp32-cam-demo/README.md

 To make this code work, you need the following components:

+* This repository.
+It contains submodules, so make sure you clone it with `--recursive` option.
+If you have already cloned it without `--recursive`, run `git submodule update --init`.
 * [ESP32](https://espressif.com/en/products/hardware/esp32/overview) module
 * Camera module
 * PC with [esp-idf](https://github.com/espressif/esp-idf)